Consistent Bayesian Spatial Domain Partitioning Using Predictive Spanning Tree Methods: Main result

+Under Equation (\ref{EQ:rnk0}), it can be verified algebraically that there exists a $K$ satisfying Assumption \ref{AS:lorder} (i.e., the upper bound in Assumption \ref{AS:lorder} exceeds the lower bound).
+Moreover, Assumption \ref{AS:lorder} guarantees the existence of a $\log(\lambda^{-1})$ such that Assumption \ref{AS:lambda} is satisfied (i.e., the upper bound in Assumption \ref{AS:lambda} exceeds the lower bound).
+In Remark \ref{RM:optimal rate}, we provide explicit orders of $(K,\lambda)$ that satisfy Assumption \ref{AS:hyperpara}, ensuring partition consistency with a relatively fast contraction rate.

 Recall that after Proposition \ref{PP:bestapproximation}, we illustrate that a larger $K$ indicates a smaller approximation error of $\pi^\ast_0 (\mathcal{D})$.
 However, since the number of all the possible block partitions grows exponentially with $K^2$, a larger $K$ also increases the difficulty in obtaining the correct partition due to the curse of dimensionality.
 Thus, a trade-off analysis is necessary when choosing the value of $K$.
-Assumption \ref{AS:lorder} provides a rate condition for $K$, under which the partition consistency can be achieved while keeping the approximation error relatively small.
-Note that $K$ should satisfy $K \leq n^{1 / 2}$, otherwise, some blocks do not contain any observed locations.
-The order of $K$ by Assumption \ref{AS:lorder} is marginally smaller than $n^{1 / 2}$.
+Assumption \ref{AS:lorder} provides an order condition for $K$, ensuring a proper balance between the complexity of the partition space and the approximation error.

-A similar trade-off exists for the rate of $\lambda$.
+A similar trade-off exists for the order of $\lambda$.
 Since the model with a larger number of clusters provides enhanced flexibility for data fitting, the data likelihood typically prefers a larger number of clusters.
-To avoid such ``overfitting", the Poisson hyperparameter $\lambda$ serves as a penalty for the number of clusters, which is the rationale of $\lambda = o (1)$ in Assumption \ref{AS:lambda}.
+To avoid such ``overfitting", the Poisson hyperparameter $\lambda$ introduces a penalty for the number of clusters.
+A smaller $\lambda$ indicates that the prior favors fewer clusters, corresponding to a larger penalty on the cluster number.
+Since the likelihood contribution to the posterior grows with $n$, we propose to increase the penalty accordingly (i.e., $\lambda=o(1)$), such that the prior favours a smaller number of clusters to balance this effect.
 On the other hand, the rate of $\lambda$ going to zero must not be too rapid, otherwise, the number of clusters can be underestimated.
-Assumption \ref{AS:lambda} provides the rate condition for $\lambda$ to obtain partition consistency.
+Assumption \ref{AS:lambda} provides the order condition for $\lambda$ to obtain partition consistency.
+Note that the condition $\lambda = o (1)$ implies that $\log(\lambda^{-1})$ is a positive value when $n$ is large, ensuring the validity of the order condition imposed on $\log(\lambda^{-1})$ in Assumption \ref{AS:lambda}.

+A seemingly natural alternative choice for $\lambda$ is to place a fixed (i.e., independent of $n$) and nondegenerate prior on it.
+A similar idea is adopted to prove the consistency results for the number of clusters in Dirichlet process mixtures.
+Specifically, \cite{ascolani2023clustering} shows that a fixed, nondegenerate prior on the concentration parameter induces an $n$-dependent posterior term favoring fewer clusters, which counterbalances the likelihood’s preference for a larger number of clusters and yields consistency for the number of clusters.
+In our model, however, a fixed, nondegenerate prior on $\lambda$ is insufficient to achieve clustering consistency.
+We demonstrate more details in Section \ref{SEFC:lambdafurter} of Supplementary Material.